 Also, if you’re lucky enough to be on The Big Island during the months of January and February, then you may just be greeted by snow at the top of the mountain.
 It’s a festive time of year when locals load up pickup trucks for the kids waiting below.
 A hot weather snowball fight is quite refreshing.

 Kona is the Big Island’s “big city.”
 It’s not a very large metropolis, but it is the capital of the dry west side.
-And it’s central beach in Kailua-Kona Bay is perfect for catching a sunset.
+And it’s a central beach in Kailua-Kona Bay is perfect for catching a sunset.

 Kona is a Hawaiian word that roughly translates to the sailing term of leeward, and leeward means the side of an island less likely to see a storm.
 It’s the safest place to harbor a ship.
 It’s also the safest bet for a dry, hot and clear day.
 That’s why sunset gazing from Kailua-Kona Bay is reliably awesome.
 The weather will almost certainly be spectacular.

-If you’ve been lucky enough to see an Arizona sunset, then you’ll know that dry air makes for jaw dropping colors.
+If you’ve been lucky enough to see an Arizona sunset, then you’ll know that dry air makes for jaw-dropping colors.
 You’ll be gobsmacked by the depths of the oranges and reds.
 You’ll just want to grab the soft sky down to blanket yourself in its calm, reassuring palate.
 Then, as the sun dips below the water, the sky will be drenched in a deep purple; deep enough to put you into a dream.

 The Big Island has 10 of the world’s 14 different climate zones.
 And on the slopes of the island’s two massive mountains -- Mauna Kea and Mauna Loa -- you’ll find every climate in between.
 At a certain elevation, it’s perhaps the world’s best climate to grow coffee.

 You’ll find some of these coffee farms on the western sides of the mountains.
-Elevated above Kona and its dry lava fields stands the Heavenly Hawaiian Coffee Farm.
+Elevated above Kona and its dry lava fields stand the Heavenly Hawaiian Coffee Farm.
 The farm grows the world-famous Kona coffee and is open daily for tours, but the grounds also have a patio with a pool, and you can also stay there like a hotel.

 The patio overlooks the entire west coast of the Big Island.
 The sun will set into the ocean while creating a sea of sparkles on the water and on the fields of shiny lava rock below.
-This viewpoint gives you much more detail of the west coast as compared to the views atop Mauna Kea.
+This viewpoint gives you much more detail on the west coast as compared to the views atop Mauna Kea.

 You’ll find this lesser-known park in between Kona City and the Kona Airport on the western side of the Big Island.
 It’s just across the street from the Costco and Home Depot.
 The park has a variety of walking trails that are perfect for a little pre-sunset stroll, and they allow you to scout the park for the most enviable sunset pics angles.

 What’s great about the sunset at Kaloko Honokohau National Historic Park is the perspective.
-You’ll be able to watch the sun as it dips into the ocean beyond rocky outcroppings, peninsula dwelling trees and slumbering green sea turtles.
-Your sunset picture form this historic park will have context, depth and perspective.
+You’ll be able to watch the sun as it dips into the ocean beyond rocky outcroppings, peninsula dwelling trees, and slumbering green sea turtles.
+Your sunset picture form this historic park will have context, depth, and perspective.
 It will give the viewer a real sense of the Hawaiian islands even if they are looking at the picture on a small smartphone screen.

 The park itself is a destination.
 Arrive a bit early to discover four different land and sea divisions, sacred temples and ancient petroglyphs.
 You’ll also be able to see ancient Hawaiian fish ponds where native people learned to harvest local fish.
 And it’s a popular napping spot for friendly monk seals and sea turtles.
 So, you might want to head down to the park in the late afternoon to explore and then wait for the sunset.